Dimensional Transmutation in Gravity and Cosmology: Dimensional transmutation and gravity

 This non-trivial minimum can generically break global and/or local symmetries and thus generate the particle masses.
 Consider for example a term in $\Lag$ of the form \be \Lag_{\chi h}\equiv \frac12 \lambda_{ab} \phi_a\phi_b |h|^2, \ee where $h$ is the Standard Model (SM) Higgs doublet and the $\lambda_{ab}$ are some of the quartic couplings.
 By performing again the RG-improvement along $\nu$ we obtain \be \Lag_{\chi H} = \frac12 \lambda_{\chi h}(\chi) \chi^2 |h|^2, \ee where \be \lambda_{\chi h}(\chi) \equiv \lambda_{ab}(\chi) \nu_a\nu_b.\ee Thus, by evaluating this term at the minimum $\chi=\chi_0$ we obtain the Higgs squared mass parameter \be M_h^2 = \lambda _{\chi h}(\chi_0) \chi_0^2. \ee In order to generate the particle masses through the usual Higgs mechanism, we need $M_h^2>0$, namely we have the additional condition \be \lambda _{\chi h}(\chi_{\rm CW}/e^{1/4}) >0. \ee

 It is possible that several minima are generated radiatively (see Ref.~\cite{Kannike:2020ppf} for a recent study), but for our purposes only one minimum is necessary.

 In the present work we are mainly interested in DT occurring in a theory that does include gravity.
-The extension of the CW mechanism~\cite{Coleman:1973jx} to gravitational theories was obtained in~\cite{Salvio:2014soa} in the presence of a single scalar field.
+A realistic extension of the CW mechanism~\cite{Coleman:1973jx} to gravitational theories was obtained in~\cite{Salvio:2014soa} in the presence of a single scalar field.
 We include here an arbitrary number of scalar fields.